The seeding method: A test case for classical nucleation theory in small systems: Results

 Fig.~\ref{fig:ConfinedSystemSolutions}(a) presents the two solution branches as a function of box density $\rho$ at $T=0.7$ for various box sizes, $L=30$ (red), $50$ (blue), and $70$ (orange), obtained using the JZG EOS and the computed surface tension.

 The smaller droplet (dashed lines) corresponds to the unstable equilibrium, while the larger droplet (solid lines) represents the stable cluster.
 As expected \cite{Reguera_2003,Wilhelmsen_2015,Philippe_PRE_2017}, the two branches merge for the density at which the superstabilization effect operates, i.e., no cluster forms since the vapor phase at this given box density becomes stable.
 For supersaturation between the binodal limit (vertical black dotted line) and this box density, nucleation is therefore impeded \cite{Reguera_2003}.
-Predictions obtained from the approximate relations, Eq.~(\ref{masscons}) with $\rho_l^*=\bar{\rho}_l$ and Eq.~(\ref{approxR}), are also shown: stable and unstable branches are represented by dash-dotted and dotted lines, respectively.
+Predictions obtained from the ideal gas approximation are also shown: stable and unstable branches are represented by dash-dotted and dotted lines, respectively.
 They agree very well with the JZG EOS results, particularly for the upper branches corresponding to the stable clusters.

 The seeding technique is then employed to find the stable clusters at this temperature.
 For each box size, a single simulation run is performed.
 For example, in the case $L=70$ a liquid seed of density $\bar{\rho}_l$ is introduced with an initial radius $R$ chosen very close to the theoretical predictions for the highest box density $\rho=0.04$.
 Mass conservation then determines the vapor density of the initial state.
 An NVT simulation is run for a sufficiently long time (typically $5000$ to $10000$ $\tau$) to equilibrate the liquid cluster with the vapor.
 Equilibration is very fast, since the initial seed is prepared near the targeted cluster.
 The radius of the stable cluster, $R^*$, for this box size and density is averaged over the last 100 stable configurations (dumped every $5\tau$).
 To explore a lower box density, vapor particles are randomly removed, after which a new NVT run is carried out to equilibrate the cluster.
 This process is repeated iteratively to obtain stable liquid clusters at a range of box densities.
 The key advantage of this procedure is that the initial seed is always prepared close to the stable cluster, resulting in very efficient seeding simulations.